Cleaning Business Insurance

 Can I insure just my most expensive cleaning tools?

-No, with our tools insurance, you must cover all of your equipment.
+No, with our tools insurance for cleaners, you must cover all of your equipment.
 This is to make sure that you are fully protected in the event of a claim.
 Failing to get insurance for all of your equipment may result in your claim not being covered, or you receiving a smaller amount.

 -